Sayanta66/test-readme/README.md

 ### Key features

 - **Production-Ready and Developer-Friendly**: We provide pre-configured Kubernetes clusters that are secure, compliant, and ready to deploy, designed with a developer’s workflow in mind.
 - **Automated Self-Healing**: Focus more on development and less on maintenance with our self-healing systems, ensuring minimal downtime.
-Our clusters are intelligent and hence, your applications can run optimally with high availability.
+Our clusters are intelligent.
+Hence, your applications can run optimally with high availability.
 - **Scalability Made Easy**: Our dynamic autoscaling feature responds to your application needs, offering the flexibility to grow as your projects do.
 - **Embrace GitOps**: Implement efficient, Git-based workflows with our GitOps-ready platform, enhancing your CI/CD practices.
 - **Customizable SLAs and Dedicated Options**: Whether you’re in a start-up or a regulated industry, our platform adapts to your specific requirements.
 We have a variety of strong SLAs that are customized based on your business requirements.
 With our distributed team across three continents, we can ensure 24*7 support with our expertise that will help you streamline your Kubernetes journey.
 - **Compliance-Friendly Deployment Options**: Our platform is built with keeping regulatory compliance in mind.
 It is GDPR compliant and ensures data sovereignty for users.

+## Syself Services
+Syself is always ready to assist you in the Kubernetes journey of your business.
+We use an infrastructure-as-software approach to create a reliable, scalable, and automatic system that allows the management of Kubernetes clusters.
+It provides a high grade of hands-free operation by getting enabled to react in certain situations autonomously.

 ## Open-Source with Syself
 From the start, Syself has always been a big fan and firm supporter of open-source technologies and contributions.
 This has led to: